OSFinalProject/OS-Project/README.md

 time in hours (#.# Hours)

 #### Additional Notes (optional):
 Sometimes write what you learned, issue you had, or a concern that might come up.
+If someone helps you, you should write them in the additional notes.